daattali/ddpcr/README.md

 You don't have to analyze a plate object before you can plot it - a ddPCR plate can be plotted at any time to show the data in it.
-If you plot a plate before analysing it, it'll show the raw data.
+If you plot a plate before analyzing it, it'll show the raw data.

 ### Plot parameters